sagungargs15/openvault/LANDSCAPE.md

         b.
   5. **[Rust Bitcoin library](https://rust-bitcoin.org)**, **[github](https://github.com/rust-bitcoin/rust-bitcoin)** : The rust-bitcoin crate is a library that supports the Bitcoin network protocol and associated primitives.
 It is designed for Rust programs built to work with the Bitcoin network.
 Rust-Bitcoin is a low-level library that provides bindings to Bitcoin's core primitives like script, network, and blockchain data structures.
 It's more of a foundational library upon which other, more user-friendly tools like BDK are built.
 It's essential for developers who need fine-grained control over Bitcoin operations.
   6. **[Rust Bitcoin Community](https://github.com/rust-bitcoin)** : A Series of Projects to implement various Bitcoin Protocols in Rust
+  7. **[Rust for Bitcoiners](https://github.com/bitcoin-dev-project/rust-for-bitcoiners)**: The theme is "Rust for Bitcoiners", so the examples are created in such a way that it is relevant to Bitcoin technology.
+It consists of a collective of teachings

 **Summary**: When choosing an SDK or library for Bitcoin development in Rust, consider:
 1. BDK for high-level wallet and transaction management.
 2. Rust-Bitcoin for lower-level operations or if you need to work directly with Bitcoin's core protocols.
 3. Elements or Rust Lightning if you're exploring sidechains or the Lightning Network.

 # BIPs related to Custody, Inheritance, Miniscript, Privacy and Covenants
   1. **[BIP-119](https://github.com/bitcoin/bips/blob/master/bip-0119.mediawiki)** :This BIP introduces a simple covenant called a *template* which enables a limited set of highly valuable use cases without significant risk.
 BIP-119 templates allow for non-recursive fully-enumerated covenants with no dynamic state.
 CTV serves as a replacement for a pre-signed transaction oracle, which eliminates the trust and interactivity requirements.
 Examples of uses include vaults, non-interactive payment channel creation, congestion controlled batching, efficient to construct discreet log contracts, and payment pools, among many other